The Lead Graduate Teacher and the

 development.
 To this end, the GTP offers a variety of services to all graduate teachers and TAs:

 If you are an international student serving as a TA for the first time, you may face challenges adjusting to new expectations about the amount of assistance students receive, how student work is evaluated, how students interact with you and how they behave in the classroom.
 Although the Lead Graduate Teacher is here to help with these issues, we also strongly recommend that new international TAs attend as many international TA training workshops as possible.
-This year, these workshops will be merged with the fall GTP teaching intensive; consult the schedule of events here for more information.

 Each year the Linguistics department faculty